The Best Smart Coffee Machine In 2022

 Brew coffee from anywhere

-You can turn the machine on via Alexa or other apps, and order freshly ground freshly brewed coffee, as long as you’ve remembered to put a cup in place and fill the water tank on.
+You can turn the machine on via Alexa or other apps, and order freshly ground freshly crafted coffee, as long as you’ve remembered to put a cup in place and fill the water tank on.

 The not so smart bits